Bruce P. McMoran

 In 2016, the New Jersey Law Journal named Mr. McMoran as one of the three finalists for its 2016 Lawyer of the Year Award for his successful representation of an employee whistleblower against Johnson & Johnson before the New Jersey Supreme Court.

-For more than 20 consecutive years, Mr. McMoran has been chosen by his peers as a Super Lawyer and as one of the Best Lawyers in America.
-Several times he has been named as one of the Top 100 Super Lawyers by New Jersey Monthly Magazine in employment law.
-For more than 30 years, Martindale Hubbell has awarded Mr. McMoran its highest possible peer review in legal ability and ethical standards rating (AV) and named him as one of the preeminent lawyers in the country.
-He has also been repeatedly named as one of the top employment lawyers in the New York area.
+For more than 20 consecutive years, Mr. McMoran was chosen by his peers as a Super Lawyer and as one of the Best Lawyers in America.
+Several times he was named as one of the Top 100 Super Lawyers by New Jersey Monthly Magazine in employment law.
+For more than 30 years, Martindale Hubbell awarded Mr. McMoran its highest possible peer review in legal ability and ethical standards rating (AV) and named him as one of the preeminent lawyers in the country.
+He was also repeatedly named as one of the top employment lawyers in the New York area.

 Teaching

-Mr. McMoran has taught employment law to judges at the New Jersey Judicial College and served as Co-Chair of the Employment Law Trial Practices Sub-Committee of the NJSBA Labor & Employment Law Section.
-He has been on the faculty of the Practicing Law Institute’s Annual Institute on Employment Law, and regularly teaches lawyers in the area of employment law on the faculty of the New Jersey Institute for Continuing Legal Education.
-He has more than 25 years experience in teaching more than 50 courses in employment law, including:
+Mr. McMoran taught employment law to judges at the New Jersey Judicial College and served as Co-Chair of the Employment Law Trial Practices Sub-Committee of the NJSBA Labor & Employment Law Section.
+He was on the faculty of the Practicing Law Institute’s Annual Institute on Employment Law, and regularly taught lawyers in the area of employment law on the faculty of the New Jersey Institute for Continuing Legal Education.
+He had more than 25 years of experience teaching more than 50 courses in employment law,

 Bar Admissions

-Mr. McMoran is admitted to practice in New Jersey, New York, Florida, and the District of Columbia, as well as before several federal district courts; the Second, Third, Eleventh and District of Columbia United States Circuit Courts of Appeal; and the United States Supreme Court.
+Mr. McMoran was admitted to practice in New Jersey, New York, Florida, and the District of Columbia, as well as before several federal district courts; the Second, Third and District of Columbia United States Circuit Courts of Appeal; and the United States Supreme Court.